aws/aws-sdk-go-v2/content/en/docs/making-requests.md

 Each service operation has an associated output struct that contains the service's operation response members.
 The output struct follows the following naming pattern `<OperationName>Output`.
 Some operations may have no members defined for their operation output.
-After calling a service operation, the return `error` argument type should always be checked to determine if an error occurred while invoking the service operations.
+After calling a service operation, the return `error` argument type should always be checked to determine if an error occurred while invoking the service operation.
 Errors returned can range from client-side input validation errors to service-side error responses returned to the client.
-The operations output struct should not be accessed in the event that a non-nil error is returned by the client.
+The operation's output struct should not be accessed in the event that a non-nil error is returned by the client.

 For example to log an operation error and prematurely return from the calling function: